 What does this mean for advertisers?

-At RTB house we see this as a positive change because it only proves that we had accurate predictions and this allows us to spend additional time for testing and educating advertisers about the next generation advertising systems and navigating them towards new marketing strategies, combining individual and group-based targeting.
+At RTB house we see this as a positive change because it only proves that we had accurate predictions for a cookieless future and this allows us to spend additional time for testing and educating advertisers about the next generation advertising systems and navigating them towards new marketing strategies, combining individual and group-based targeting.

 This highlights the necessity of using technology that combines multiple targeting approaches available on the market.
 By working with RTB House, you will be able to be a part of Privacy Sandbox’s FLEDGE simulation and the extensive testing procedure of Chrome origin trials by using a platform which is independent from the company-owned browser.